ReDI-School/ux_ui_bootcamp/projects/00_example_project/README.md

 - Basic prototype* focusing on information architecture *A basic prototype is one that can be navigated between screens and includes the most relevant content and functionalities, without including visual details such as color, typography, etc.

-#### 4. Milestone: Prototyping (BONUS)
+#### 3. Milestone: Prototyping (mandatory)
 Once you have the structure of your proposal clear, it is time to integrate the visual elements necessary to enhance a good user experience.

 Acceptance criteria:
 - Moodboard with visual references that work as inspiration for your UI.
-- Visual guide with specifications of the graphic elements: color palette, fonts, layout and spacing between elements (internal margins: padding / external margins: margin).
+- Visual guide with specifications of the graphic elements: color palette, fonts, layout, and spacing between elements (internal margins: padding / external margins: margin).
 - High fidelity navigable prototype with basic interactions (change screen, back, etc.).
-Must include a web version and a mobile or tablet version.
+It must include a web version and a mobile or tablet version.
 - Explanation where you demonstrate how you applied the basic principles of accessibility in your proposal (perceptibility and operability).
 - Component library (UI Kit) built under Atomic Design principles.

+#### 4. Milestone: Validation (BONUS)
+It is vital that we validate our proposals, especially with products built from scratch.
+To do this, you need to plan your non-moderated usability tests so that you get user feedback to support the design decisions you made experimentally.

+Acceptance criteria:
+- Document detailing the research plan, including research objectives, target user profile, and sample size.
+- Guideline of tasks to be performed by users in usability testing and evidence that you validated these guidelines with a person outside the team (ideally a user).
+- Non-moderated usability testing with at least 5 people (guerrilla or potential users)
+- Identify error rates and other relevant design metrics in usability testing.
+- Synthesis of results, showing identified patterns, observations, and findings (if any).

+In this project, this will be the time when you involve users directly.
+Make sure you follow the best practices for usability testing.

 ## 4. Further Explanation
 - Interviews and surveys are not allowed, so that you dare to experiment with the design process.
 The usability tests must be non-moderated.
-- You will work in pairs (2 students), we suggest you choose a name that represents you and makes it easy to identify your team.
-Don't worry, you will receive guidance to form your team.
-- Each team should recruit their own users for the tests.
+- You recruit users for the tests.
 Try to make them potential users and ideally test with 5 people, otherwise the results may be biased or insufficient.
-- Each team should present its own solution, prototypes and tests.
+- You should present your own solution, prototypes and tests.
 We know that some solutions will be similar since they solve the same challenge, but our way of thinking and solving is unique, dare to explore beyond the conventional.

 ## 5. Learning Objective
 - Being a short project, it is key to define the scope and work plan at a general level, with detailed stages, deliverables, times and activities.